muratk3n/thirdwave/en/2021/06/org-crime-asia-minor.md

-The first indication of the complex and twisted web tying individuals... to the Susurluk scandal came as a direct result of the car crash that killed Abdullah Çatlı in November 1996 [others in the car, a police chief, head of a Kurdish tribe from the region of Urfa -also an MP-]...
+The first indication of the complex and twisted web tying individuals... to the Susurluk scandal came as a direct result of the car crash that killed Abdullah Çatlı in November 1996 [others in the car were a police chief, head of a Kurdish tribe from the region of Urfa who was also an MP]...
 The plot thickened when press reports got wind of the presence of both weapons and official passports bearing Çatlı’s pictures and assumed aliases.
 The passports, which were reserved for special state employees, had been signed personally by the Minister of the Interior, Mehmet Ağar, a one time high-ranking DPS official who had recently been appointed to the Interior Ministry...
 Mehmet Ağar did stand trial in September 2011 and was found guilty of forming a criminal gang (even though this gang has never been implicated officially in any crime)...

 Turkish deep state’s imperial roots [is correct].
-The power of the *ayan* (and their bandit retainers), as well as the CUP’s mobilization of provincial *çetes8, resembles contemporary state-criminal alliances similar to those seen in the wake of the Susurluk scandal.
-Ankara’s recent need to recruit members of Turkey’s underworld for service against ASALA and the PKK resonate strongly in the assistance rendered by kidnappers, brigands, and killers as frontline troops and policemen (in the case of the seven- teenth, eighteenth, and nineteenth centuries) or clandestine assassins and storm troopers (as in the çetes of the Special Organization).
+The power of the *ayan* (and their bandit retainers), as well as the CUP’s mobilization of provincial *çetes*, resembles contemporary state-criminal alliances similar to those seen in the wake of the Susurluk scandal.
+Ankara’s recent need to recruit members of Turkey’s underworld for service against ASALA and the PKK resonate strongly in the assistance rendered by kidnappers, brigands, and killers as frontline troops and policemen (in the case of the seventeenth, eighteenth, and nineteenth centuries) or clandestine assassins and storm troopers (as in the *çetes* of the Special Organization).
 A select number of outlaws in the Ottoman Empire and Turkey have benefited from such patronage, resulting in the marginalization of competing criminal interests and the entrenchment of illicit syndicates within the provincial and national political system (particularly in times of crisis).

 The rise of the opiate trade in the late Ottoman Empire marks an important juncture in terms of the evolution of the relationship between gangs and the state.
 Since the nineteenth century, opium, morphine, and heroin have become staple products critical to Anatolia’s economy.
-The proceeds from this trade have sus- tained the livelihoods of agricultural workers, merchants, politicians, and crimi- nals alike for over two centuries now.
+The proceeds from this trade have sustained the livelihoods of agricultural workers, merchants, politicians, and criminals alike for over two centuries now.
 After several decades of foreign dominance, Ankara has fought very hard, in one form or another, to maintain this industry in both its legal and (arguably) illicit forms.